 Assess and Communicate

-As a moving date approaches, the Capital Network Solutions team stays in close contact with the incoming manager.
-A seating chart gets communicated and tasks are assigned to make the moving day go smoothly.
-Typically, a technician is dispatched to provide onsite assistance.
+As a moving date approaches, the CNS team stays in close contact with the incoming manager.
+A seating chart gets communicated, and tasks are assigned to make the moving day go smoothly.
+Typically, we dispatch a technician to provide onsite assistance.
 Meanwhile, CNS coordinates with parent offices and network engineering staff.

 Naughton and his team conduct weekly meetings with the building designer and other key stakeholders.
 “You want to keep them in the know,” he says.

 This point cannot get stressed strongly enough.
 Without any internet and email access, your business can’t do business.